Bike through the Green Heart of Holland

 Along the way you will visit historical cities such as Amsterdam, Haarlem, Rotterdam, Leiden and Gouda.
 You will discover many culturally historic attractions and, more importantly, you will be able to immerse yourself in the heart of this fascinating and very Dutch part of Holland.

 Also, if you are an art lover, you will enjoy the visits to Leiden, Haarlem and Delft where painters such as Rembrandt, Frans Hals and Vermeer lived and worked.
 But far from just being about big cities and Dutch history, this tour is also about the picturesque villages and beautiful scenery of the ‘green lung’ districts of central part and South-Holland province.
 One thing is certain: by the end of the tour you will not only go home with a new-found appreciation for bike and barge cruising, but for everything that is Dutch.

-A bonus during this tour is the fact that the Gandalf docks in and around the city center of the various cities and villages visited at the end of each day’s cycling, giving you the opportunity to visit and explore at your leisure at night.
+A bonus during this tour is the fact that the barges docks in and around the city center of the various cities and villages visited at the end of each day’s cycling, giving you the opportunity to visit and explore at your leisure at night.

 The ship – Your sailing hotel

 In between cycling excursions, you cruise along with the ship, which travels to a new destination every day.
 You dine, sleep and eat breakfast on board.
 You’ll receive a packed lunch every day, and you can usually choose between a longer or shorter bike ride.
 It’s also possible to spend a day on board if you like.
 There are rental bikes on board, but you can also bring your own if you mention it when booking.